Judge under U.S. sanctions set to take over Iran presidency | Politics

 With inflation and joblessness at about 39% and 11% respectively, the clerical leadership needs a high vote count to boost its legitimacy, damaged after a series of protests against poverty and political curbs since 2017.
 Official opinion polls suggest turnout could be as low as 44%, well below 73.3% in 2017.

-Khamenei, not the president, has the final say on Iran’s nuclear and foreign policies, so a Raisi win would not disrupt Iran's bid to revive the 2015 nuclear agreement and break free of sanctions.
+Khamenei, not the president, has the final say on Iran’s nuclear and foreign policies, so a Raisi win would not disrupt Iran's bid to revive the 2015 nuclear agreement and break free of U.S. sanctions.
+In Washington, a U.S. State Department spokesperson said "Iranians were denied their right to choose their own leaders in a free and fair electoral process" - a likely reference to the hardline Guardian Council disqualifying several candidates.

+"Our Iran policy is designed to advance U.S. interests, regardless of who is in power," said the spokesperson on condition of anonymity.
+"Regardless of the outcome, we will continue discussions along with our allies and partners on a mutual return to compliance with the (nuclear deal)."
 ECONOMIC MISERY

 Raisi's record as a hardline judge accused of abuses could worry Washington and liberal Iranians, analysts said, especially given President Joe Biden's focus on human rights.
-Raisi was appointed by Khamenei to the job of judiciary chief in 2019.
+Khamenei appointed Raisi judiciary chief in 2019.
 A few months later, Washington sanctioned him for alleged abuses including what rights groups say was his role in the executions of political prisoners in 1980s and the suppression of unrest in 2009.

 Iran has never acknowledged the mass executions, and Raisi has never publicly addressed allegations about his role.
 Raisi's main rival is the moderate former central bank governor Abdolnaser Hemmati, who says a win for any hardliner will mean more sanctions.